TejasVijaya74/Knapsack-Dynamic-Programming-Method/README.md

 # Knapsack-Dynamic-Programming-Method

-#Knapsack-Dynamic-Programming-Method # Analyzing the design and algorithm with the method of Knapsack dynamic programming method .  # Generalized by : Tejas
+# Analyzing the design and algorithm with the method of Knapsack dynamic programming method .
+# Generalized by : Tejas